jlbradley1844/jlbradley1844.github.io/_drafts/spirit-world.md

 were composed of _matter_ in a particular _form_.
 The spiritual part of man, the "soul," was part of this essence, along with the visible matter.
-Aquinas departed from Aristotle in that he did not consider all existing entities hylomorphic.
+Aquinas departed from Aristotle in that he incorporated spirit into the unseen essense postulated by Aristotle.
+He also did not consider all existing entities hylomorphic.
 Angels were not hylomorphic as they had no physical presence.
 Therefore, a spiritual world, while not extant in Aristotle's teachings, was therefore necessitated by Aquinas' philosophy to allow for such things as angels to exist.
 Where it existed,